 Now, you may be saying to yourself: “I took the risk because I already know the benefits.”
 Your next question may be “How do I reduce the risk of implementing a Sales Process?”
 Many posts have been written on sales process implementations.
 A great process that doesn’t get strong adoption is a waste.
-Check this post for best-in-class guidance:

 Further, successful sales process implementations have to be based on buyer behavior.
 Conducting great research into how and why your buyer’s purchase is essential.
 A process aligned with the buyer will greatly reduce your risk.